transloadit/uppy/website/src/docs/xhrupload.md

 ### `validateStatus(statusCode, responseText, response)`

-> This option is only used for **local** uploads at this time.
+> This option is only used for **local** uploads.
 Uploads from remote providers like Google Drive or Instagram do not support this and will always use the default.

 Check if the response from the upload endpoint indicates that the upload was successful.
 By default, responses with a 2xx HTTP status code are considered successful.